 Where is Holland, Michigan?

 With its location near the Lake Michigan coast in West Michigan, Holland oozes lake-life charm in the summer months.
-In the spring, this Dutch-settled city attracts visitors for its abundance of beautiful blooms and Tulip Time festivities.
+This Dutch-settled city attracts visitors in the spring for its abundance of beautiful tulip blooms and Tulip Time festivities.

 Holland is about 30 miles southwest of Grand Rapids, West Michigan’s largest city and home to the closest international airport.